Vinesma/.dotfiles/install/README.md

 [More examples here](https://wiki.archlinux.org/index.php/NetworkManager#nmcli_examples)

 Install `git` so you can clone this repo.
 Once you have git and are connected the scripts can do most of the heavy lifting for you.
-Go ahead and run `main.sh` to install and configure the important stuff.
+Go ahead and run `main.sh` to install all the things provided.

-## Basic WM running
+## Anything missing?

-Once here, you can install anything in `optional/`.
-You'll certainly want to, unless you like looking at a wallpaperless WM with no font support.
-Most of it will automatically get added to `.xprofile` to autostart.
+Try looking in the `optional/` folder.
+Some things may not have been installed, either by user mistake or program error.
+But the modular scripts allow their packages to be installed in any order.

 - [cron won't be running by default, it needs to be enabled.](https://wiki.archlinux.org/index.php/Cron#Activation_and_autostart)